-It will cause cash inflows and cash outflows at different points in time.
-In this type of case, in addition to the invested amount, the time of such investment also assumes significance to yield a certain outcome.
+Irregularly spaced investments lead to cash inflows and outflows at different times.
+Therefore, in addition to the invested amount, the time of the investment also assumes significance to yield a certain outcome.

 In the case of mutual funds, if you are investing using SIP or lump-sum or redeeming through SWP or lump sum, XIRR can take care of all those scenarios and helps you calculate a consolidated return considering timings of your investment and withdrawals.

 XIRR can be easily calculated using Microsoft Excel.
 Excel provides an inbuilt function to calculate XIRR.

-XIRR is a more powerful function in excel for calculating annualized yield for a schedule of cash flows occurring at irregular periods.
+XIRR is a powerful function in excel for calculating annualized yield for a schedule of cash flows occurring at irregular periods.

 1.Enter all your transactions in one column.
-All outflows like investments, purchases will be market negative while all inflows like redemption’s while be marked positive.
+Mark all outflows like investments, purchases negative and all inflows like redemption’s positive.

-2.In the next column add the corresponding date of the transaction
+2.In the next column add the corresponding dates of the transaction.

 3.In the last row mention the current value of your holding and the current date

 4.Now Use XIRR function in excel which is something like this =XIRR (values, date, Guess),

 For this calculation you need is with an example of six-month SIP.
 Let

 SIP amount = ₹ 5000